bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2020-06-16-socratic-seminar-bip-schnorr.md

 ---
-title: Socratic Seminar - BIP Schnorr
+title: "Socratic Seminar - BBIP Schnorr (BIP 340)"
 transcript_by: Michael Folkson
 categories: ['meetup']
 date: 2020-06-16
-tags: ['schnorr']
+tags: ['schnorr-signatures']
+speakers: ['Pieter Wuille','Adam Gibson','Elichai Turkel','Tim Ruffing']
 media: https://www.youtube.com/watch?v=uE3lLsf38O4
 ---

-BIP Schnorr (BIP 340)

-Location: London BitDevs (online)

 Pastebin of the resources discussed: https://pastebin.com/uyktht33

 August 2020 update: Since this Socratic on BIP Schnorr there has been a proposed [change](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2020-August/018081.html) to the BIP revisting the squaredness tiebreaker for the R point.

 The conversation has been anonymized by default to protect the identities of the participants.
 Those who have given permission for their comments to be attributed are attributed.
 If you were a participant and would like your comments to be attributed please get in touch.

-# Introductions
+## Introductions

 Michael Folkson (MF): This is London BitDevs, a Socratic Seminar.
 We are livestreaming on YouTube currently for those on the call.
 The plan is also to do a transcript of this conversation.
 The point is not to try to find gotchas with anything anybody says, this is an educational exercise.
 So don’t let that put you off.
 We can edit the video afterwards, we can edit the transcript afterwards.
 This is purely for education, this isn’t an authoritative resource on cryptography or any of the topics we will be discussing today.
 We have currently got a call on Jitsi going.
 Jitsi is free, open source and doesn’t collect your data.
 When it works it is great.
 It seems to be working so far.
 This is a Socratic Seminar in preparation for tomorrow when Tim Ruffing will be presenting.
 There will be a call tomorrow and there will be another livestream tomorrow with Tim Ruffing’s presentation.
 There will be a Q&A afterwards.
 Socratic Seminars, for those who haven’t been to one, they originated in New York.
 There is the site [bitdevs.org](https://bitdevs.org/) to help you do Socratic Seminars if you haven’t been to one before.
 The reading list or the agenda, there is a [Pastebin](https://pastebin.com/uyktht33) up.
 It is very much focused on BIP Schnorr.
 It is hard to get a clear dividing line between BIP Schnorr, BIP Taproot, BIP Tapscript.
 They do interact and they do inform the design and the code of each other.
 We will stray sometimes into Taproot but the focus is on cryptography and Schnorr in preparation for Tim’s presentation tomorrow.
 Maybe we will do a Socratic Seminar in a few weeks on Taproot.
 That could be good.
 We will start as we always do with intros.
 You don’t have to do an intro but if you want to there is a hand signal in the bottom left of the screen if you are on the call.
 If you click that I’ll be able to see that you have raised your hand and I will go to you.
 Your intro will be who you are, what you are working on, how much you know about Schnorr or what you would like to learn in this Socratic on Schnorr today.
 I do need volunteers.
 Does anyone want to click that hand button to get us going?